mojotech/jeet/README.md

 ---

 <p align="center">
-  **Active development will now partake in the [develop](https://github.com/mojotech/jeet/tree/develop)-branch, the master branch should always be in a working (release) state.**
+  <b>Active development will now partake in the [develop](https://github.com/mojotech/jeet/tree/develop)-branch, the master branch should always be in a working (release) state.</b>
 </p>

 ---